PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The much larger rank-four generic NHWC pre-Concat matcher is being migrated by semantic family rather than as one monolithic rule.
-Its strict float-path direct-adapter and one-unary-plus-direct families are owned by `passes/nhwc_concat_layout.py`.
+Its strict float-path direct-adapter and unary families are owned by `passes/nhwc_concat_layout.py`.
 Every Concat consumer must be an inverse NCHW→NHWC Transpose.
-Direct inputs come from NHWC→NCHW Transpose; the unary family permits exactly one RELU, RELU6, LOGISTIC, TANH, or GELU between an exclusive leading adapter and Concat.
+Direct inputs come from NHWC→NCHW Transpose; the unary family permits one or more RELU, RELU6, LOGISTIC, TANH, or GELU operations between exclusive leading adapters and Concat.
 Candidate planning uses one shared `ModelIRGraphIndex`, retains shared or public direct adapters, rejects unsafe unary fan-out/public boundaries and incompatible spatial shapes, and applies the rewrites transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`.
-Canonical Concat and unary per-axis quantization metadata remaps NCHW dimension 1 to NHWC dimension 3.
-Multi-unary, swish, split, slice, Add, Pad, PReLU, Dequantize, Softmax, and quantized-post families remain in the legacy matcher until each receives bounded characterization.
+Canonical Concat and unary per-axis quantization metadata remap NCHW dimension 1 to NHWC dimension 3.
+Swish, split, slice, Add, Pad, PReLU, Dequantize, Softmax, and quantized-post families remain in the legacy matcher until each receives bounded characterization.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and